 RHP worked with Oxfordshire County Council on an ERDF (European Regional Development Fund) project, FoodWISE.
 The project aimed to help 250 SMEs working within, serving or supplying the hospitality sector to make cost savings and improve their environmental track record on purchasing, preparing and disposing of food.
 As part of the project RHP worked with a number of businesses and produced a number of case studies that were used to publicise the project.
 You can see two of these case studies here: The White Rock, Foodwise procurement final Coulsdon Manor Hotel Foodwise Case study

 As part of their overall sustainability plan for the business, this international tour operator wanted to find €2 million savings in energy and water costs across sixty of its European hotels, delivering them in a short time frame and of course, cost efficiently.

 Using a mix of on-line and in-person tools, RHP helped to make this happen.
-Each hotel received a two-day personal audit (facilitated by our partners Blue Contec) and we created a simple, bespoke action plan for them to find and achieve savings unique to their business.
-The provision of on-going telephone, email and online support helped to ensure that engagement with individual hotels and their teams continued and so did the savings.
+Each hotel received a two-day personal audit (facilitated by our partners Blue Contec) which helped us to create a simple, bespoke action plan for them to find and achieve savings.
+On-going telephone, email and online support helped to ensure that engagement with individual hotels and their teams continued and so did the savings.